What is Form 8283 and when do I need it?

 Even though no single donation exceeded $500, the combined total did.

-According to Form 8283 Instructions, the IRS groups "similar items" together: items of the same general category like clothing, books, paintings, or stock.
-If you donate similar items – even if you donate them to multiple charities – and the total exceeds $5,000, you need Section B with an appraisal.
+According to the Form 8283 Instructions, "similar items" are items of the same general category or type, such as clothing, books, paintings, jewelry, stock, land, or buildings.
+Publication 561 gives a longer list that includes clothing, jewelry, furniture, household goods, collectibles, and decorative arts.
+If you donate similar items, even to multiple charities, and the claimed deduction for that group exceeds $5,000, you generally need Section B with a qualified appraisal unless an exception applies.

 Special rules for common donation types